 The lack of payment or health screening is not of much concern to Cavalli and the other amateur fighters of the UCL.
 They are proving themselves in the ring, which is all they are after, and that’s enough to incite a highly competitive atmosphere.

 “Imagine a meth lab,” says Cavalli,” describing what the underground fights are like.
 “Very gritty, nasty, not pretty, very electric.
 Bunch of testosterone.”

 Cavalli’s training gym is located in a residential building at the end of an alleyway in Bushwick.
 When I visit, it’s filled with a stench that seems to come from a turtle tank nestled on top of a dirty grey shelf.
 “This is my home away from home,” says Cavalli.

 He lights incense sticks and puts on some ’90s rap music: Biggie, Tupac and Jay-Z. Without stopping to digest the chicken fingers he’s eating, he puts on his ankle weights and gloves.
-Then he straps on a gas mask, which helps him build stamina because it makes it harder to breathe.
+Then he straps on a gas mask, which he believes helps him build stamina because it makes it harder to breathe.
 He starts doing lunges and pushups, followed by kicks and jabs to the punching bag as he twirls around and spins moves in the air.
 He seems to be struggling as he gasps for air under his mask.

 Cavalli’s Kung Fu moves are inspired by Bruce Lee, but his favorite movie is Beauty and the Beast.
 “I don’t do things conventionally,” he says, stopping to munch on his food between lunges.
 “Everything I do is outta left field.”